What Is a Vampire?

 According to legend, Vlad Dracula enjoyed dining amidst his dying victims and dipping his bread in their blood.
 Whether those gory tales are true is unknown.
 Many people believe these stories sparked Stoker’s imagination to create Count Dracula, who was also from Transylvania, sucked his victim’s blood and could be killed by impaling a stake through his heart.

 But, according to Dracula expert Elizabeth Miller, Stoker didn’t base Count Dracula’s life on Vlad Dracula.
-Still, the similarities between the two Draculas are intriguing.
+Nonetheless, the similarities between the two Draculas are intriguing.

 Are Vampires Real?